Accepting PhD Students

 Media engagement

-Paul has engaged with a wide range of media outlets, including BBC radio and television, national and international newspapers and political magazines.
+Paul has contributed to many media outlets, including BBC radio and television, national and international news channels and newspapers as well as political magazines.

 Supervision

-Anna Castriota; History
+Anna Castriota; History (completed)

 The Disintegration of the System: Far-Right Terrorism, Fascist Mysticism and Metapolitics.

-Siobhan Hyland; History
+Siobhan Hyland; History (completed)

 Searchlight magazine's Anti-fascist campaign to uncover Second World War era war criminals living in Britain during the 1980s and 1990s.

-Daniel Jones; History
+Daniel Jones; History (completed)

-British far right and anti-fascist media's construction of identity: Searchlight and Spearhead, 1964 - 1982.
+British far-right and anti-fascist media's construction of identity: Searchlight and Spearhead, 1964 - 1982.

-Paul Stewart; History
+Paul Sillett; History (ongoing)

 Research Interests